A Riemannian gradient descent method for optimization on the indefinite Stiefel manifold: Numerical examples

-The third context is the minimization problem \eqref{eq:IndefTraceMin}.
-The block matrices $K$ and $M$ here are those used in \cite{KresPS2014,Pand2019,BaiL13} derived from electronic structure calculations.
-This leads to a problem of size $11320$.
-Here, we choose $J=I_k$ with $k =4$.
-An initial guess $X_0$ can be simply chosen as $\left[\begin{smallmatrix} \tilde{V}\\\tilde{V} \end{smallmatrix}\right]$ where $\tilde{V}$ is any $n\times k$ random matrix with orthonormal columns divided by $\sqrt{2}$.
-In our test, we start with an $n\times k$ random matrix, preset by \texttt{rng}(1,'\texttt{philox}'), and then orthogonalize the obtained matrix.
-The stopping tolerance \texttt{rstop} is set as $1\e-6$.
+Another model for the LREVP is considered next where the matrices $K$ and $M$ are derived from electronic structure calculations, which were also used in \cite{KresPS2014,Pand2019,BaiL13}.
+Here, for the problem of size $n=11320$, the stopping tolerance \texttt{rstop} is set as $1\e-6$ while other parameters are the same as before.
 Results are given in Table~\ref{tab:traceminKM}.
 Note however that our use of this example is merely as a model with practical data; the eigenvalue computation scheme proposed in \cite{KresPS2014} is apparently more efficient.
 Indeed, a test using the retraction \eqref{eq:Cayley_curve} with \texttt{rstop} $=1\e-8$ delivers four approximate eigenvalues that can match about the first ten digits of the reference eigenvalues

 which is a bit worse than the approximation reported in \cite[Fig. 1]{KresPS2014}.